 What Are Reversions

-To address this situation, a mechanism is available in the matching algorithm to move one or more positions that remain unfilled from one track to a second track, so that an attempt can be made to fill the available position(s) with applicants on the Rank Order List for the second track.
+A reversion is a mechanism to move one or more positions that remain unfilled within the matching process from one Rank Order List (the "Donor") to a second Rank Order List (the "Receiver"), so that an attempt can be made to fill the available position(s) with applicants on the second list.

 Reverting an unfilled position within the matching process is different from deciding before the Rank Order List deadline to move a position from one track to another.

+Reverting a position applies when an attempt is made to fill the position in the original track within the matching process but the position remains unfilled.
 The option to revert an unfilled position within the matching process should be used only when the final decision to move the position from one track to another cannot be made in advance of the Rank Order List deadline, but depends on whether or not the position is filled in the original (Donor) track within the matching process.

 Examples of Reversions

 Some situations where reversions of unfilled positions within the matching process might be used are described below.

-Reversions From Funded Tracks to Unfunded Tracks
+Reversions From Scholarship Tracks to Full Tuition Tracks

 Obtaining a Specific Distribution of Applicants Based on Characteristics of the Applicants